honestly-nuts/SCore-Utils/README.md

 <img src=https://github.com/honestly-nuts/Scuffed-Utils/blob/development/resources/scuffed_utils_light_very_logo.svg width=256 height=256>

 This is the official repo for the infamous Scuffed-Utils project (I regret this name).

-The goal of this project is to remake the original gnu coreutils in python.
+**Scuffed-Utils** is a remake of the original gnu coreutils in python.
 Why you may ask?
-Honestly, I don't know.
-One day I just got this Idea that, "Why not make scuffed versions of the already great gnu coreutils programs".
-If you are interested in this project, then you may consider donating your code to this repository.
+To make America great again!
+JK, it is to make a modular utility package that people can use as a library.
+And also to make modifying the programs a lot easier cus python

 # Advantages over the original